 But now, high-quality backpacking pads come with reliable valves that are airtight and offer quick and easy inflation and deflation.

 Most air pads have flat valves, which include an internal flap that prevents air from escaping in between inflation breaths.
 These valves are simple and durable, and most pads with flat valves can be inflated with somewhere between 10 and 25 breaths.
+These types of valves will also often include the ability to make micro-adjustments to the amount of air in your pad, even while fully weighted.
+This can be nice if you decide you want a bit of a cushier feel mid-sleep.

 Self-inflating pads are designed to fill up on their own once the valve is open, but they usually need some regular inflation breaths to fully pump up and become firm.